-- Type of study – the EDC choice depends on the type of study and the type of users involved.
-You don’t always need to get the most expensive and powerful EDC on the market.
-For example, for Phase I or Observational studies you shouldn’t search for a complexity of an eCRF for an oncology study.
+- Type of study – the choice of EDC depends on the type of study and the type of users involved.
+You don’t always need the most expensive, powerful EDC on the market.
+For example, for Phase 1 or Observational studies you don’t need a complex eCRF suited for an oncology study.

 When choosing a system, make sure you involve all the teams you’ll need during the study.
 Talk to them in advance and let them know what the adoption of a new EDC system means.
-For instance, if you involve only IT and DM departments, they can choose a system which does not support partial SDV.
-Clinical Operations department will learn about the system right before the study.
-When they discover that the partial SDV is not available, they will be concerned, as it is very important for them and for the sponsor.
+For instance, if you involved only the IT and DM departments, they might choose a system which did not support partial source data verification (SDV).
+The Clinical Operations department would then learn, only just before the study, that partial SDV (important to them and to the sponsor) was not available.
+This would be a cause for serious concern.

-The features listed below will ensure that you have efficiency, data integrity, smooth workflow, and your independence in training clinical personnel.
+The features listed below will ensure that you achieve efficiency, data integrity and a smooth workflow, while also retaining independence in training clinical personnel.

-When you have identified several EDC candidates, check if they correspond to the most important criteria.
+When you have identified several EDC candidates, check them against your most important criteria.
 Your future EDC should be:

 - Internet browser agnostic – it should run in the most popular browsers.

-- Easy to program different types of queries, intra page, inter page/visits – it should be possible to address the queries not only to the investigator site, but also to CRAs, DMs, and MMs.
+- Easy to program different types of queries and intra- and inter-page visits; it should be possible to address the queries, not only to the investigator site, but also to CRAs, DMs and MMs.

-- Allowing per user access control – every user, depending on the assigned role(s), should have access only to the allowed data or actions.
+- Allowing per-user access control – every user, depending on assigned role(s) should have access only to permitted data or actions.

-- Easy to monitor – this includes the presence of integrated reporting, standard study performance reports, KPIs, metrics.
-We need to see how people that are related to the data cleaning are performing.
+- Easy to monitor – this includes the presence of integrated reporting, standard study performance reports, KPIs and metrics.
+You need to see how people who are related to the data cleaning are performing.

-- Easy to master independently – alongside a user-friendly interface, it is important to also have on-line help resources.
+- Easy to master independently – in addition to a user-friendly interface, it is important to also have online help resources.

-The functionalities listed above are critical for having an efficient EDC that allows you to capture data in a smart way.
-However, if you would like to reduce the number of errors in your data, further boost data integrity, and ease the life of your Data Managers, I suggest to look for an EDC that allows you to:
+The functionalities listed above are critical to having an efficient EDC that allows you to capture data in a smart way.
+However, to reduce the number of errors in your data, to further boost data integrity and to ease the life of your data managers, I suggest you look for an EDC that also allows you to:

-- Easily configure register of data managers, CRAs, sites and user accounts.
+- Easily configure the register of user accounts for data managers, CRAs and sites users.

-- Carry out partial source data verification (SDV monitoring).
-This function allows you to save the resources and focus only on the critical variables during the verification process.
+- Carry out partial SDV which allows you to save resources and focus on critical variables during the verification process.

-- Configure query workflow.
-It gives you additional flexibility and control when it comes to defining the query workflow, thus reducing such risks as overriding queries.
+- Configure query workflow which gives you additional flexibility and control in defining the query workflow, thus reducing risks such as overriding queries.

-- Use it also on portable devices with a nice page rendering.
-A lot of medical personnel use mobile devices for activities control and CRF data entry.
+- Use it also on portable devices with good page rendering.
+Many medical personnel use mobile devices for activities control and CRF data entry.

-- Optimize data management with dynamic CRF environment per protocol or patient data.
-In such EDC, different visits/pages or modules will appear/be hidden dynamically in a patient CRF.
-CRF will adjust automatically the number of pages or modules to the amount of information.
+- Optimise data management with dynamic CRF environment per protocol or patient data.
+In such EDC, different visits/pages or modules will appear or be hidden dynamically in a patient CRF.
+The CRF will automatically match the number of pages or modules to the amount of information.

-- Gather from/share data with other systems, like eTMFs, CTMS, ePRO systems, patient wearable data management systems, PhV systems, BI tools and reporting systems, etc. This reduces the amount of effort during the data input and ensures data integrity.
+- Gather data from, and share data with, other systems including eTMFs, CTMS, ePRO systems, patient wearable data management systems, PhV systems, BI tools and reporting systems.
+This reduces the amount of effort during the data input and ensures data integrity.

-Don’t forget to ask about the technology layer behind the system.
-Trust a reliable and performant database, with a dynamic, quick page loading and rendering front end.
+Do not forget to ask about the technology layer behind the system.
+Trust a reliable, performant database, with fast, dynamic page loading and front-end rendering.

 Finally, do not rush!
 Take your time to find the appropriate EDC.
-It will later save you time, money, and stress.
+It will save you time, money and stress later.

-Would you like to learn more about choosing the right EDC and our proprietary EDC solutions?
+Would you like to learn more about choosing the right EDC and about our proprietary EDC solutions?
 Send us your questions at email@example.com

 About Pedro M. Lledó